 One of the absolute must-dos is the Alcázar of Segovia, also known as the castle of Segovia.
 You’ll only see the castle when you make your way until the end of the town.
-When arriving at the train station or the bus stop of Segovia, I could hardly imagine to find such an impressive building in this little town.
+When arriving at the train station or the bus stop of Segovia, I could hardly imagine finding such an impressive building in this little town.

 Segovia’s most prominent attraction attracts visitors from all over the world and used to be the typical cover for travel guides in the 60s and 70s.
 Still nowadays, I have the impression that many travel guides love Segovia’s Alcazar as a cover.

 Located on a rocky crag, the castle towers majestically above the city and the surrounding valley.
 The views from the castle are impressive and made me think of Don Quijote riding through the vast Spanish lands.